 1. You have to Step Up Your Design Game.

 Using design systems entails a lot, and you need to shape up for the demands it places on you.
-Design systems do not favor freelancers who operate on a low scale.
+Design systems do not favour freelancers who operate on a low scale.
 You have to take your hustle to a whole new level to deploy design systems for your freelance work effectively.

 For instance, you design simple websites of about five to ten pages.
 You don’t need to deploy a design system for your work.
 A simple web builder can help you deal with that.